-A three foot commitment line shall be marked across and perpendicular to the foul line and placed thirty feet from home plate.
-Once a runner has crossed the commitment line he: (a) cannot return to third base; (b) must continue home; (c) can no long be tagged out by the defensive player; the defensive player must touch the strike zone mat.
+A minimum six (6) foot (1.83 m) commitment line shall be marked across and perpendicular to the foul line and placed thirty feet from home plate.
+Once a runner has crossed the commitment line he: [a] cannot return to third base; [b] must continue home; [c] can no long be tagged out by the defensive player; the defensive player must touch the strike zone mat.
+The ball remains live.